Australian east coast low: Pattern

-In a June 2007 observation by the Bureau of Meteorology, there were about 10 significant maritime lows with an "explosive development" usually occurring once per year.
-Much recently, it was observed that around 22 east coast lows were recorded annually – around 2 to 3 causing daily rainfall above 100 mm and 7–8 causing daily rain above 25 mm.
+In a June 2007 observation by the Bureau of Meteorology, there were about ten significant maritime lows with an "explosive development" usually occurring once per year.
+More recently, it was observed that around 22 east coast lows were recorded annually – around 2 to 3 causing daily rainfall above 100 mm and 7–8 causing daily rain above 25 mm.
 A Black nor'easter, which occurs in the warm months in eastern New South Wales, can intensify as it heads south and turn into an east coast low.

 The incidence of these types of storms can be seen to fluctuate quite widely from one year to the next, with none in some years and the highest incidence being twelve in 1978/79.
 Another feature of east coast low development is the tendency for clustering of events when conditions remain favourable.
 For example, near Brisbane, almost one third of events occur within 20 days of a preceding event.
 Areas south of the low can experience heavy rain, while those at the north of the rotating low would experience sunny skies.
 The movement of the low pressure system is generally difficult to predict for weather forecasters.

 Correlations of east coast cyclones with the interannual differences of the Southern Oscillation Index (SOI) indicate a strong preference for these storms to form just after a large swing from negative to positive Southern Oscillation index values and especially between swings from negative SOI the year before and positive SOI the year after.
 This suggests a preference for formation of east coast cyclones between extreme events of the Southern Oscillation Index.
 A positive SAM is linked with a higher frequency of deep cyclones in August–October and of shallow upper cyclones in December–February.